seblegall/blog/content/post/organization/shipping-fast-and-maintaining-high-code-quality.md

 **They mentor other engineers**.
 On a day-to-day basis, they help engineers to deliver features.
 Either by doing reviews and suggesting improvements or by bringing their knowledge when an engineer is stuck.

-### Expecting engineers to be problem solvers, not software builders
+### Engineers are problem solvers, not software builders

 **In this way of working, engineers are involved in almost every area of work.** In my opinion, this is key to empowerment.
 But to be honest, there are also downsides.
 Especially, years over years, I came to the conclusion that involving engineers soon in product thinking works better when people have the right mindset and enough seniority.

-To give you a better idea of what we expect from engineers, here is brief description of when they are involved and for what kind of work.
+To give you a better idea of what we expect from engineers, here is a brief description of when they are involved and for what kind of work.

 First, during the product thinking and project scoping.
 They jump pretty soon into the conversation.
 At this step, **their role is to evaluate the complexity and make suggestions to keep things simple enough.** Most features are designed collaboratively.
 Sure, the Product Manager and the Designer come up with an idea, a user flow they have worked on.
 But the final design will be a trade-off to find the quickest way to offer end-user value.
 All that collaborative work requires good communication and feedback skills.

 **Then, during the project scoping engineers also anticipate technical choices according to feature design.** They help their product counterpart to identify edge cases.
 Often, engineers have a deep understanding of the product.
 After all, they've built it and they can check the best source of truth (the code) easily.
 This is also during project scoping that decisions are made about software architecture.
 Scoping is indeed a good time to challenge both the design and the code.
 If there are things to change in the software architecture and refactoring to do, this is where we decide to either do the change or postpone it until the next big change.
 The key is finding the right balance.
 This is why collaboration and diversity of mindset among engineers are such important topics.

 **Finally, when building, engineers break down the work and anticipate dependencies.** They then commit to a realistic amount of work accordingly to priority and urgency.
 They drive their task across the reviews to minimize the lead time and when something goes wrong, they escalate blockers and delays to their team and manager.
 To summarize, engineers are expected to fully own their development work.
 It may sound obvious when talking about software engineers.
 But yet, this is not.
-It requires stills that are not only hard.
+It requires skills that are not only hard.
 It requires a good aptitude to collaborate, communicate and self-organization.

 In recent years, engineers' missions and expectations have changed a lot.
 We're coming from a world where tech people weren't involved in almost any thinking about the product.
 The teams' missions were to build the product, mostly.
 But my conviction is that you don't build great products without engineers.